Five frequently asked questions about EN 1090

 The EN 1090 usually refers to the EN 1090-1 which is the first norm of the 5-parts standard.
 The EN 1090-1 is a product norm that has been harmonized according to the Construction Products Regulation 305/2011/EU, requiring economic operators to assess the conformity of the constructive components of steel and aluminum.

 2. Is CE marking obligatory for complete steel construction?

 No. The norm obligates economic operators to have CE marking only on steel and aluminum parts of the construction.

 3. What are the general EN 1090 norms?

-The EN 1090 consists of 5 norms.
+EN 1090 consists of 5 norms.
 Only the first norm is related to CE marking.
-The EN 1090-2 is related to the technical requirements for the execution of steel constructions; the EN 1090-3 is related to the technical requirements for the aluminum constructions.
+The EN 1090-2 refers to the technical requirements of steel components and final steel constructions; the EN 1090-3 is related to the technical requirements for the aluminum constructions.
 The 4th and the 5th norm are under development and are going to be related to the thin-walled, cold formed parts made of steel and aluminum.

-Only the parts that are related to the construction market and are mentioned in the description of EN 1090-1 are obligatory to follow the appropriate conformity assessment procedure and have CE marking.
+Only in regard to the parts that are related to the construction market and are mentioned in the description of EN 1090-1, it is required to follow the appropriate conformity assessment procedure and affix a CE marking.
 Due to the uncertainties regarding the application of parts, the European Commission published the list that clarifies which products do not fall under the EN 1090-1.
 The list can be found under the link.

 5. How to determine the correct execution class (EXC)?

 Previously, it was determined based on EN 1090-2 (Table Annex 2) within which execution class fells aluminum and steel structural components into.
 However, this table has been dropped and replaced by Appendix C of Eurocode 3.